SRTLab/srt-cookbook/docs/apps/ffmpeg.md

 "srt://<destination_ip>:<destination_port>"
 ```

+!!! note
+    Note that FFMpeg expects latency to be specified in microseconds.
+    So the following URI would mean 3 ms, not 3 seconds:
+    `srt://<ip>:<port>?latency=3000`

 It would be a good idea to use MPEG-TS as a container `-f mpegts`.

 `ffplay` should be able to play SRT streaming with `ffplay srt://<ip>:<port>`.